h0sang/h0sang.github.io/README.md

 # h0sang.github.io
 Test host
 +Hi, that's my new page.
 Please test her.
-If do you find a bug or smth. that do not forget it and write to me, right now
+If you find a bug or smth. then do not forget it and write to me, right now